Keyboard shortcuts

 • field member access

-One access form is the receiver-style routine call, often called a “method-call expression” in other languages.
-In FOL this is still procedural syntax: the receiver value is the first routine input, and dot-call form is just sugar at the call site.
+One access form is the receiver-style routine call.
+In FOL this remains procedural syntax: the receiver value is the first routine input, and the dot form is only call-site sugar.

-A method call consists of an expression (the receiver) followed by a single dot ., an expression path segment, and a parenthesized expression-list:
+A receiver-qualified call consists of an expression (the receiver), followed by a single dot ., a routine name, and a parenthesized expression list:

 Read: